International-Data-Spaces-Association/IDS-testbed/Testbed/Components/Metadata Broker/README.md

 * Maven 3.6.3

 ## Component file
-The Metadata Broker zip file to be used in this testbed is available in this directory.
+The Metadata Broker zip file to be used in the testbed is available in this directory.